jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    Amount in mm to extrude when use the `AFC_TEST_LANES` calibration
 #    command.
 This is typically sufficient when using the `POOP` macro;
 #    however, it may need to be adjusted otherwise.
+capture_td1_when_loaded: False
+#    Default: False
+#    When set to True and TD-1 device is correctly configured in moonraker,
+#    when filament is loaded into a lane AFC will move filament to TD-1 device
+#    to capture TD and color.
+#
+#    This is a global setting and can be overridden in unit specific sections
+#    eg. [AFC_Boxturtle ], [AFC_NightOwl ] etc.
 ```

 The next part of the `[AFC]` section contains the configuration for the AFC macros.
 These macros are used to control the